AndrewVos/andrewvos.com/content/recipes/sous-vide-yoghurt.md

 ### Method

+This is a recipe I have been using lately for a very creamy consistent yoghurt.

+With this approach you won't see much whey separation.

+In my experience you don't really need to strain it either.

+Note that this is a very low temperature recipe, so I make no guarantees how safe it is.
+Use this recipe at your own risk.

-{{% recipes/number 1 "Pour the milk in the jar %}}
+{{% recipes/number 1 "Pour the milk in the jar" %}}
 ___

 {{% recipes/number 2 "Boil" %}}

 Leave the jar open, and put it in your sous vide bath.
 Make sure no water gets into the jar.

-Set your machine to 194 °F / 90 °C", with a 10 minute timer.
+Set your machine to {{% recipes/temperature 90 %}}, with a 10 minute timer.
 ___

 {{% recipes/number 3 "Cool" %}}

-Set your machine to 110 °F / 43 °C", and let it cool down until it reaches that temperature.
+Set your machine to {{% recipes/temperature 43 %}}, and let it cool down until it reaches that temperature.
 ___

 {{% recipes/number 4 "Add your yoghurt starter, stir well" %}}